• Skip to main content

 Homemade Circuit Projects

-You are here: Home / Water Level Controller / Municipal Water Supply Sensor Controller Circuit
+You are here: Home / Water Controller / Municipal Water Supply Sensor Controller Circuit

 Municipal Water Supply Sensor Controller Circuit

-The post explains a simple water sensor with pump starter circuit for switching a pump motor during municipal water supply periods.
+In this post I have explained a simple water sensor with pump starter circuit for switching a pump motor during municipal water supply periods.
 The idea was requested by Mr. Hitesh Thapa.

 Technical Specifications